A new body style for Porsche's Taycan electric sport sedan has been spotted in prototype form.

 Performance of the wagon should be similar, if not identical to the Taycan sedan.
 This means potential buyers can look forward to 4S, Turbo and Turbo S grades, with outputs ranging from 522 to 616 (750 temporarily) horsepower.

 Production of Porsche's electric cars is taking place at a new facility constructed at the automaker's main plant in Zuffenhausen, Germany.
-Porsche will recruit a total 1,200 staff and invest close to $7 billion for its various electric car programs running through to 2022.
+Porsche will recruit a total 1,200 staff and invest close to $7 billion for its various EV programs running through 2022.
 Already confirmed is an electric Macan.